Characterizing the Many Body Localization Crossover as a Metal-Insulator Transition: Localization length from Polarization and Quantum Metric: Introduction

 An important parameter in understanding insulating states is the characteristic localization length.
-To present, there have been several proposed approaches to extracting the localization length in MBL systems.
+To present, there have been several proposed approaches to defining the localization length in MBL systems.
 For example, a localization length can be defined in terms of the inverse participation ratio obtained from the single particle density matrix \cite{Bera15}.
+Another proposal has shown that a localization length can be extracted from the decay of the spatial correlation function~\cite{Pal10}.
+Localization has also been defined by examining the operator growth~\cite{Weisse25}.
 Other methods rely on phenomenological models constructed from the extensive set of LIOM, which introduces a hierarchy of length scales\cite{Serbyn13b,Huse14}.
-The LIOM have been constructed explicitly for the XXZ model \cite{Chandran15}, the dirsordered hardcore Fermi-Hubbard model \cite{Rademaker16,Thomson18}, and the Heisenberg model\cite{Pekker17}.
-Although there are several different localization lengths that appear in MBL, their physical meaning or experimental signature is often unclear.
+The LIOM have been constructed explicitly for the XXZ model \cite{Chandran15}, the disordered hardcore Fermi-Hubbard model \cite{Rademaker16,Thomson18}, and the Heisenberg model\cite{Pekker17}.
+Although there are several different localization lengths that appear in MBL, their physical meaning or experimental signature are often unclear.

-A natural localization length has been defined in the modern theory of insulators, built upon the theory of polarization \cite{Resta98,Resta99,Souza00,Resta02,Lu10,Valenca19}.
-In the modern theory of the insulator, the conductivity of a state is related to the variance in the position as defined in periodic systems to be the so-called many-body quantum metric (MBQM).
-If in the thermodynamic limit the MBQM diverges, then the system is a conductor while if it saturates the state is an insulator.
-This has been applied in several paradigmatic contexts, including quantum Hall insulators\cite{Resta05}, Mott insulators\cite{Wilkens01}, and Chern insulators\cite{Thonhauser06}.
-MBQM is also experimentally observable through the response of the system upon a periodic modulation~\cite{Ozawa19}.

-In this work, we discuss that a natural characteristic length scale for localization in real space can be defined through the MBQM in the MBL phase.
-We find that the MBQM in MBL phase depends linearly on $1/N$, where $N$ is the number of particles, whereas it depends more rapidly on $1/N$ in the ergodic phase.
-By extrapolating MBQM to the thermodynamic limit, we can extract a characteristic localization length.
-We calculate the MBQM as a function of interaction and disorder strength to construct a phase diagram of the disordered hardcore Bose-Hubbard model.